 CoLinx, LLC is a manufacturer-owned provider of shared e-commerce and logistics services in North America.

-Four premium brand industrial manufacturers of the brands Dodge, INA, SKF and Timken founded CoLinx in January 2001 to share costs associated with logistics and e-commerce and to accelerate growth.
+Four premium brand industrial manufacturers of the brands ABB, INA, SKF and Timken founded CoLinx in January 2001 to share costs associated with logistics and e-commerce and to accelerate growth.
 The company Owners believe that the rapid delivery of both product and information are key to long-term success.
 In 2006, the manufacturer of Gates belts acquired an equal ownership stake with the original four Owners.

 The company has grown to include warehousing operations in four US locations, two Canadian locations, and global e-commerce operations headquartered in Greenville, SC.
 The company employs over 1100 people billing over $100 million annually in service revenue.
 CoLinx provides services shared by some or all Owners in the form of: